Biological Sciences MBiolSci 48 months Undergraduate Programme By The University of Sheffield |TopUniversities

 On Campus

-At Sheffield, you’ll be encouraged to be creative, think independently and express your ideas.
-Depending on what modules you choose, you could be carrying out fieldwork in the Peak District, studying life at the atomic level, modelling the gene networks that resulted in speciation, or even working with scientists from Sheffield Teaching Hospitals NHS Foundation Trust to diagnose cancer samples.
+Throughout the course, you’ll be encouraged to be creative, think independently, and express your ideas.
+Depending on your interests and the modules you choose, you could be carrying out fieldwork investigating soil, plant, and animal ecology.
+You’ll be out in the Peak District on our doorstep and at other sites of interest across the country, before embarking on a once-in-a-lifetime field course in the UK or abroad.
+Many students also choose to study animal anatomy and physiology in our on-site Alfred Denny Museum of Zoology.
+Alternatively, you could be studying life at the molecular level, modelling the gene networks that resulted in speciation, investigating bacterial pathogenicity, or even working with scientists from Sheffield Children's NHS Foundation Trust to learn how to diagnose genetic disorders such as cancer or rare inherited disease.

-No matter what areas of biological science you choose to study at Sheffield, you'll develop practical laboratory and transferable skills - such as project management, problem-solving, communication skills and data analysis - that make our graduates attractive to employers.
+No matter what areas of biological science you choose to study at Sheffield, you'll develop practical laboratory and transferable skills that make our graduates attractive to employers including project management, problem-solving, communication skills, and data analysis.

-All this experience will prepare you for your third-year research project where you could be laboratory-based, field-based, focus on computer modelling, or even science communication.
+All this experience will prepare you for your third-year research project where you could be laboratory-based, field-based, focus on computer modelling, science education, or even science communication.
+Recent student research projects have explored:

 Accreditation

-This course has advanced accreditation by the Royal Society of Biology (RSB), which shows employers that you've developed the practical skills and scientific knowledge that they're looking for.
+This course has advanced accreditation by the Royal Society of Biology which shows employers that you've developed the scientific knowledge and technical and transferable skills that you'll need for a great career.

 Admission Requirements